Home » Home Styling Tips » How to Decorate a Room from Start to Finish

 small home decor with plants, art, and lamp

 Don’t stop just now!
-Editing is the best part.
-This is where you make those final changes that make all the difference.
+Editing is the secret ingredient that makes all the difference.

 black, white, and wood bedroom with bed, lamps, art work and rug

-While these steps work well for decorating a room at any point, if you’re looking to sell, be sure to check out my Home Staging Tips for Successfully Selling Your Home or if you’re going through a transition, be sure to read Decorating After Divorce.
+These steps work well whether you’re decorating a new space, giving a room a refresh, or even preparing a home for sale.
+If you’re looking to sell, be sure to check out my Home Staging Tips for Successfully Selling Your Home—or if you’re going through a life transition, you might find my Decorating After Divorce guide especially helpful.
+No matter where you are in your journey, your space should reflect who you are and bring you joy!